Black Women and Uterine Cancer / Endometrial Cancer

 Uterine cancer refers to cancer of the upper part (the body) of the uterus while cervical cancer is classified as a separate type of cancer (Please feel free to check out our cervical cancer resource page!).
 Endometrial cancer is the most common type of uterine cancer.
 90% of diagnosed uterine cancer cases are endometrial cancer.
 Uterine sarcoma is another form of uterine cancer, which is generally more aggressive than endometrial cancer.

-Symptoms of Ovarian Cancer:
+Symptoms of Uterine and Endometrial Cancer:

 Abnormal vaginal bleeding occurs in 90% of endometrial cancer cases.